Instagram Marketing Guide: From Zero to Kylie

 We get more curious about things that are kept hidden from us rather than things that we know are there to tempt us into buying them.

 I used to work for one of the first beard grooming companies as a Brand Manager and Social Media/Community manager and I took their branding and built it into our posts.

 Essentially, the branding was about “ancient Greece” and the “land of bearded gods”, so what I did was that I did my research to come up with a pool of fun facts and trivia about beards in ancient Greece.

-Then, I designed a concept for the upcoming month, which tackled every one of our challenges one by one: one month was “Barber trust” with tips from barbers who we did business with, and tagged their barbershops.
+Then, I designed a concept for the upcoming month, which tackled every one of our challenges one by one: one month was “Barber trust” with tips from barbers with who we did business, and tagged their barbershops.

 I then promoted that post in their local area and they got more customers, and we got more orders.